 Free self-led visits

 Book a free visit to Farleigh Hungerford Castle and lead your own school trip in a way that suits you.
-Make use of our education room, museum, costumes and handling collections to help your class learn about the history of the castle.
-Alternatively, simply explore the site as a stimulus for art, photography or story writing.
+Visit the museum and explore the castle to help your class learn about the history of this site.
+It also makes a fantastic stimulus for art, photography or story writing projects.Enquire now

 Expert-led discovery visits